Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: TSLIP Model for Avians

-We select the model parameters and controller gains of our model so that the resulting gaits follow the trends observed in biomechanics.
-We choose three features to characterize a gait: the duty factor (i.e., ratio of the leg contact time to the stride period), the \GRF profile and the leg angle at touch-down.
-All selected featured are a function of the forward speed.
+We select the model parameters and controller gains of our avian model so that the resulting gaits follow the trends observed in biomechanics.
+We choose to match the duty factor{ \footnote{\, Duty factor is the ratio of the leg contact time to the stride~period}}, the \GRF profile and the leg angle at touch-down; which are a function of the forward speed.
 As forward speed increases, the duty factor gets smaller, magnitude of the \GRF gets higher, and leg touch-down angle gets smaller \cite{Abourachid_2000_R,Bishop_2018,Blum_2011,Gatesy_1991,Mueller_2016,Rubenson_2004}.
-We tune the damping coefficient and control gains of our model so that the resulting gait behavior is realistic and follows the trend reported for avian locomotion, { \markerGfowl} in \cref{fig:Lit_duty}.
-Simulated gaits ({ \markerVPa},{ \markerVPb}) have a duty factor of \SIrange[range-phrase=-,range-units=single]{40}{60}{\percent} and peak {\GRFy} of \SIrange[range-phrase=-,range-units=single]{2}{5}{BW}.
-The leg touch-down angle and damping coefficient are in the range of \SIrange[range-phrase=-,range-units=single]{60}{40}{\degree} and \SIrange[range-phrase=-,range-units=single]{6}{1.5}{\kilo\newton\second\per\meter} and decrease with speed (see \cref{fig:Gaits_Damping_th0}).
+We tune the damping coefficient and control gains of our model so that the resulting gait behavior is feasible and follows the trend reported for avian locomotion, { \markerGfowl} in \mcref{fig:Lit_duty}.
+Simulated gaits ({ \markerVPa},{ \markerVPb}) have a duty factor of \SIrange[range-phrase=-,range-units=single]{40}{60}{\percent} in \mcref{fig:Lit_duty}a, and peak vertical {\GRF} of \SIrange[range-phrase=-,range-units=single]{2}{5}{BW} in \mcref{fig:Lit_duty}b.
+The leg touch-down angle and damping coefficient are in the range of \SIrange[range-phrase=-,range-units=single]{60}{40}{\degree} and \SIrange[range-phrase=-,range-units=single]{6}{1.5}{\kilo\newton\second\per\meter} and decrease with speed (see \mcref{fig:Gaits_Damping_th0}a).